 I looked back at my work and ignored her, then she started to hum.
 It didn’t sound like it came from her mouth, more like it came from her body.
 Since her mouth was facing the ground, the sound cupped under her torso and was made deeper by its containment.
 She hummed one note, steady, breathing slowly while maintaining the pose, slightly flexed and stretched.

 I heard a thump, a cat jumping off a bed.
 Hummus wandered in first.
 He was the slightly larger one, the leader.
 He was more physically adept, so he always led the charge.
 He came into the room, tail straight up and twitching subtly at the end.
 He walked over to her slumped body.
 Another thump; Baba came into the room.
-He moved more swiftly, and they arrived at Stacey’s prostrate form at the same time.
-Then they began to meow, first one, then the other.
-They meowed loudly.
-Stacy didn’t move.
-She had stopped humming, though.
+He moved more swiftly, and they reached Stacey’s prostrate form at the same time.
+Then meowed, first one, then the other.
+Stacy didn’t seem to notice, although she had stopped humming.

 Then they began to paw at her.
 Carefully, putting one paw on her head as if they were going to step on her, but they didn’t, they just pawed.
 And meowed.
-She kept humming.
+She resumed humming.
 That is when they started going crazy, walking all over her, sniffing, pawing, meowing.
-Stacey didn’t move, but I thought her back went up and down quickly, like she was laughing or something.
+Stacey didn’t move, but I thought her back went up and down quickly, like she was laughing.
 Maybe they were tickling her.

-It was a racket, I wanted it to stop.
 I felt bad for them, they were clearly confused.
+She was mean, disgusting.
+Who teased cats like that?

 “Hey.
 Hey, Stacey, make them stop.
 The noise.”

-A few seconds later, she sat up, brushed her hair from her face, and smiled.
+She sat up, in her own time, removed her hair from her face, and smiled, her lips thin and firm.
 Blood had run to her head and made it slightly flushed.
 The cats saw her, gave her a quick sniff, and started back to the bedroom.
-She caught Baba by the tail end and pulled him up to her face, smoothing him with kisses until he squirmed out and went over to his food bowl, something he always did when he had the slightest bit of anxiety.
+She caught Baba by the tail end and pulled him to her face, smoothing him with kisses until he escaped to his food bowl.
 I felt for the guy.
-He ate his feelings.
-I knew how he felt.
+He ate his feelings, too.

 “Cool, huh?”
 She rocked back onto her heels and stood up.